Manu Vatuvei: Boxing career

 Vatuvei made his boxing debut in the corporate division to raise money for The Prostate Cancer Foundation of NZ on 15 December 2012.
 He took on Olympic Gold medalist Eric Murray.
 Vatuvei won the bout by unanimous decision.
 In November 2018, it was announced that Vatuvei would make his pro boxing debut against Brown Buttabean David Letele.
 This fight happened exactly six years after his corporate bout.
 Vatuvei won the bout by Knockout in the first round.
 Letele announced his retirement after the bout.
 It was later announced that during prescreening health checks for the match, Vatuvei discovered he had a cyst on the brain, so cancelled all future bouts.
 For the majority of his boxing bouts, Vatuvei was trained by Monty Betham at Boxing Alley in Auckland, New Zealand.

 Professional boxing record

 Importation of methamphetamine

-In late 2020, media were reporting that a sportsman was facing a number of charges methamphetamine-related charges, but had ongoing name suppression.
+In late 2020, media were reporting that a sportsman was facing a number of methamphetamine-related charges, but had ongoing name suppression.
 On 2 May 2021, Vatuvei announced through his social media that he was the sportsman in the case, and that he had been charged with possessing methamphetamine for supply and importing the Class A drug in December 2019.
 On 6 October 2021, Vatuvei pleaded guilty to importing methamphetamine into New Zealand and in March 2022 he was sentenced to three years and seven months in prison.
 Vatuvei's brother was also sentenced on the same charges, and received seven years and two months in prison.

+In May 2023, Vatuvei was granted early parole.
+It was announced that he would take a volunteer role with the Warriors, counseling young players on career decisions and making good choices.